British Rail Class 222

-The British Rail Class 222 Meridian is a group of 5- or 7- car diesel-electric multiple-unit high-speed passenger train capable of 125 mph.
-Twenty-seven sets were built by Bombardier Transportation in Bruges, Belgium.
+The British Rail Class 222 Meridian is a type of diesel-electric multiple-unit high-speed passenger train capable of 125 mph.
+Twenty-seven sets were built by Bombardier Transportation in Bruges, Belgium, from 2003 to 2005.

-The Class 222 is part of the Bombardier Voyager family, so it is very similar to the and trains used by CrossCountry and Grand Central.
-In comparison, the Class 222 has a different interior and also have more components fitted under the floors to free up space within the body.
-Built for Midland Mainline and Hull Trains, today all are operated by East Midlands Railway and are branded as the Meridian.
+The Class 222 is part of the Bombardier Voyager family, bearing a similarity to the and trains currently operated by CrossCountry and Grand Central.
+Originally built for Midland Mainline and Hull Trains, today the class is operated by Lumo and East Midlands Railway who brand it Meridian.